manzdagratiano/gobbledygook/README.md

 **And yet, we don't save no "secrets".**

-## Using gobbledygook
+## Using Gobbledygook

 It's very simple!

-- Create a **salt-generating key** (only once!) in the add-on Options:
-    - For Firefox, "Tools"->"Add-ons"->"Extensions"->"gobbledygook"->"More"
-    - For Chrome, "More tools"->"Extensions"->"gobbledygook"->"Options"
-- Whatever web page you are on, when you need to enter a password, click on `gobbledygook`, enter your **one true password**, and hit "Generate!"
+Whatever web page you are on, when you need to enter a password, click on `gobbledygook`, enter your **one true password**, and hit "Generate!".
+Your proxy password has been generated and copied to the clipboard.
+Paste it where you need it.

-- Optionally, if there is a length restriction on the password (why should there be?), specify a **truncation** before hitting "Generate!".
+Under the hood, Gobbledygook generates a **salt generating key** for you on the first run, and sets the default number of iterations to 10000.
+You can tweak these settings for the extension (by clicking on the settings icon in the Gobbledygook UI or through the browser's extension menu).

 Needless to say, **if the salt generating key changes, so will the generated passwords**.
 To prevent accidental changes to the key while examining options, the following **rudimentary safeguards** towards 1D107-proofing are built in:

+### Advanced Options

+The main Gobbledygook UI keeps things simple - it generates the proxy password based on the salt key and the default number of iterations.
+However, you can access the "Advanced" options for each run where you can:
+- Override the number of iterations for the run,
+- Optionally, if there is a length restriction on the password (why should there be?), specify a **truncation** before hitting "Generate!",
+- Choose to save any custom overrides from the run for future use.

 - Firefox requires the "Unlock Salt Key" radio button to be set to "Unlock" to generate the key using "Generate Key", after which it automatically locks it again (this does **not** prevent manual changes, which is by design - e.g., if you are importing an existing key from elsewhere),
 - Chrome will only save the new key (generated using "Generate Key" or updated manually) IFF "Save Options" is clicked after generating the key.